Here at IndyHumane, we give every animal – no matter how small – a chance at a new life!

-Most of these kittens are born outside and found by good Samaritans.
+Most of these kittens are born outside and found by folks in our communities.

 I found kittens!
 What do I do?!

 Everyone’s first instinct is to grab the kittens and take them to a shelter.
 This applies to other baby animals as well such as bunnies and birds.
 However, that is NOT the best thing to do.